22026985-Michelle/LotLocate/README.md

 5. Interact with the AI assistants for any queries.
 6. Customize your experience through the profile settings.

-For detailed instructions, please refer to the [User Guide](link-to-user-guide).

 ## Technologies Used

 - Frontend: Flutter/Dart